Pregnancy: Legal protections

-Nurse-Family Partnership (NFP) is a non-profit organization operating in the United States and the UK designed to serve the needs of low income young mothers who may have special needs in their first pregnancy.
-Each mother served is partnered with a registered nurse early in her pregnancy and receives ongoing nurse home visits that continue through her child's second birthday.
-NFP intervention has been associated with improvements in maternal health, child health, and economic security.

 Racial disparities

 There are significant racial imbalances in pregnancy and neonatal care systems.
 Midwifery guidance, treatment, and care have been related to better birth outcomes.
 Diminishing racial inequities in health is an increasingly large public health challenge in the United States.
 Despite the fact that average rates have decreased, data on neonatal mortality demonstrates that racial disparities have persisted and grown.
 The death rate for African American babies is nearly double that of white neonates.
 According to studies, congenital defects, SIDS, preterm birth, and low birth weight are all more common among African American babies.

-Midwifery care has been linked to better birth and postpartum outcomes for both mother and child.
-It caters to the needs of the woman and provides competent, sympathetic care, and is essential for maternal health improvement.
-The presence of a doula, or birth assistant, during labor and delivery, has also been associated with improved levels of satisfaction with medical birth care.
-Providers recognized their profession from a historical standpoint, a link to African origins, the diaspora, and prevailing African American struggles.
-Providers participated in both direct clinical experience and activist involvement.
-Advocacy efforts aimed to enhance the number of minority birth attendants and to promote the benefits of woman-centered birth care to neglected areas.

 Transgender people

 Transgender people have experienced significant advances in societal acceptance in recent years leaving many health professionals unprepared to provide quality care.
 A 2015 report suggests that "numbers of transgender individuals who are seeking family planning, fertility, and pregnancy services could certainly be quite large".